 This part shows the optimization results.
 The method trains one week's data and optimizes the following week.
 The training and optimization periods are shifted sequentially and the entire of the consolidated optimization period is from June 17th to July 22nd, 2022, i.e., 5 weeks in this report.

 The prediction results by the RO optimization module are shown in Figures 1.4.2 and 1.4.3.
 The prediction is calculated by using connected all unit models as shown in Figure 1.1.3.
 Figure 1.4.2 is the prediction trend of permeate combined TOC and LRV of that, and Figure 1.4.3 is the prediction trend of permeate combined conductivity (EC) and LRV of that.
-From these figures, the permeate EC and TOC prediction performances are good without 4th week while they deteriorate in 4th week.
+From these figures, the permeate EC and TOC prediction performances are good except the 4th week.

 Figure 1.4.4 is the scatter chart between inhibitor and combined permeate TOC in the optimization period.
 In Figure 1.4.4, the color of the marker means the actual data for each week.
 Figure 1.4.4 shows the coefficient of determination R2 between inhibitor and permeate TOC is 0.02, i.e., they are basically weakly related.
 Additionally, inhibitor is significantly declining in the 4th week and the tendency between training and optimization period is different.
 Therefore, the predicted water quality value tends to change excessively in response to changes in input variables.

 The optimization results are shown in Figures 1.4.5, 1.4.6, and 1.4.7.
 Figure 1.4.5 is optimized trend of chemical dosage, i.e., sulfuric acid and inhibitor, Figure 1.4.6 is optimized trend of permeate combined TOC and LRV of that, and Figure 1.4.7 is optimized trend of permeate EC and LRV of that.
 From these figures, the optimal values of EC and TOC satisfy upper and lower limit constraints while the optimal value of inhibitor is lower than the actual value, i.e., chemical dosing cost decreases.
-But, while inhibitor decreases uniformly, EC and TOC can increase or decrease depending on each week.
+While inhibitor decreases uniformly, EC and TOC can increase or decrease depending on each week due to instability of the models caused by weak relationship described above.
 To improve the relationship, it needs to introduce the RO membrane scaling model to the optimization model and use stably measured online data.